bakkenbaeck/iOS-handbook/README.md

 ### Should my guideline be in code style or best practices?

-If your guideline applies to either Swift and Objective-C, then it's probably a best practice.
+If your guideline applies to both Swift and Objective-C, then it's probably a best practice.